Gingival and periodontal pocket

-Gingival and periodontal pockets (also informally referred to as gum pockets) are dental terms indicating the presence of an abnormal depth of the gingival sulcus near the point at which the gingival tissue contacts the tooth.
+In dental anatomy, the gingival and periodontal pockets (also informally referred to as gum pockets) are dental terms indicating the presence of an abnormal depth of the gingival sulcus near the point at which the gingival (gum) tissue contacts the tooth.

 Tooth gingival interface

 The interface between a tooth and the surrounding gingival tissue is a dynamic structure.
 The gingival tissue forms a crevice surrounding the tooth, similar to a miniature, fluid-filled moat, wherein food debris, endogenous and exogenous cells, and chemicals float.
 The depth of this crevice, known as a sulcus, is in a constant state of flux due to microbial invasion and subsequent immune response.
 Located at the depth of the sulcus is the epithelial attachment, consisting of approximately 1 mm of junctional epithelium and another 1 mm of gingival fiber attachment, comprising the 2 mm of biologic width naturally found in the oral cavity.
 The sulcus is literally the area of separation between the surrounding epithelium and the surface of the encompassed tooth.